iot-edge-foundation/iot-edge-local-dashboard/README.md

 This makes the port accessible from outside the container.

-*Note*: The portnumber is 'hardcoded'.
+*Note*: The port number is 'hardcoded'.

 You can change the binding.
 In this case, the binding name 'appdata' is pointing to the local directory 'c:\iiothedge'.